20 Medical School Interview Questions You Should Prepare For

-Start by preparing answers to these 20 questions.
+Start by preparing answers to these 20 questions (and then get 30 more med school interview questions and answers here).
 Preparation is essential here.
 Having prepared and intentional responses to the more common interview questions will be a lifesaver during interview day.
 You’re less likely to be caught off guard during the interview process and more likely to be able to confidently showcase your experiences and strengths as an applicant.

 There are some general things to consider: keep your answers brief and concise.
 Many people have the tendency to ramble in interviews.
 Keeping answers concise and straightforward keeps the interviewers engaged.
 Short but well-thought-out answers also come off as confidence, a good thing to project in an interview.

 After your preparation, reach out to a friend or family member to do a mock interview and help you practice delivering your responses.
 Mock interviews are your very best friend when it comes to preparing for the med school interview, and you can even record yourself during these mock sessions to see how you can improve.
 If you want to practice your interviews with experienced admissions consultants, you should check out Blueprint’s Mock Medical School Interview Sessions.

 Tell me about yourself.